MicrosoftDocs/azure-dev-docs/articles/java/get-started/deploy.md

 ## JBoss EAP (Red Hat)

-Red Hat is a leading provider of open-source solutions for the enterprise.
+Red Hat provides open-source solutions for the enterprise.
 One such solution is JBoss Enterprise Application Platform (EAP), a popular application server platform that's Java EE Certified and Jakarta EE Compliant in both Web Profile and Full Platform.
 Red Hat is also a contributor for the Java standards, OpenJDK, MicroProfile, Jakarta EE, and Quarkus.

 We partnered with Red Hat to deliver Red Hat JBoss Enterprise Application Platform (EAP) on Azure App Service - enabling Java developers to deploy their Jakarta EE applications into App Service without requiring a separate Red Hat subscription or license with integrated support from both companies.
 We've since launched similar joint offerings for JBoss EAP on Azure VMs, on Azure VM Scale Sets, and on Azure RedHat OpenShift (ARO) - the latter also jointly operated by Microsoft and Red Hat.